pvcraven/2017_web_security/source/final/ashtyne/index.rst

 front-end applications using Java [JOAJS]_.
 It was created for an online JSON storage service’s behind-the-scenes software.
 AngularJS was originally only available online and cost per megabyte, but not many people were interested so Hevery and Abrons decided to make AngularJS an open-source library [Wiki]_.
+Making the code open source, has lead to the web community being able to make contributions and create a better platform [FMH]_.

-Google supported AngularJS from the start because Hevery and Abrons worked there.
+Google supported AngularJS from the start because Hevery worked there as the Senior Computer Scientist and Technical Lead Manager.
+In this position he leads teams to figure out ways to increase speed and quality of of code [FMH]_.
 It is continuously updated and maintained by Google and a community of individuals and corporations.
 Version 1.0 of AngularJS was released in 2012 and by Version 1.2, AngularJS did not support Internet Explorer versions 6 or 7.
 When AngularJS Version 1.3 came out, it dropped its support of Internet Explorer 8 [AJSHist]_.
 Version 1.5 was released and added many new concepts including a piece based on architecture.
 When AngularJS released Version 1.6, it had removed the Sandbox, which was thought to provide extra security.
 When Version 2+ came out, AngularJS was simply called Angular, which which went on to become an open-source front-end web application.
 The most recent version is Angular 4, which was announced on December 13, 2016 [Wiki]_.

 In 2012, a plug-in for Google Chrome called Batarang was released.
 The purpose of this was mainly to improve the debugging of web applications.
 This plug-in however, did not work with any of the versions of AngularJS after Version 1.2.
 Now, as of the latter half of 2016, the plug-in works with all versions of Angular [Wiki]_.

-JavaScript framework, library written in JavaScript

 HTML attribute extension with directives and binds data to HTML with expressions